 Competitive service providers today know that delivering an excellent customer experience end-to-end is the key factor in determining success.
-It is also at the heart of today’s fixed and wireless network evolution.
+It is also at the heart of today’s network evolution.

-In the past, the network-centric model for service deployment and performance measurement was good enough.
-Today, customers have higher expectations on service and application quality, so developing a dynamic, service-centric network that puts quality of experience first and adapts to ensure service quality in real time, will be critical in winning and keeping customers going forward.
+A network-centric model for service deployment and performance measurement is no longer good enough.
+Customers now have higher expectations on service and application quality, so developing a dynamic, service-centric network that puts quality of experience first and adapts to ensure service quality in real time, will be critical to win customers and prevent churn.

 Early adopters expect to use 5G to boost capacity and provide dynamic, broadband-based services to their customers, while also leveraging the ability to carry their own network traffic to areas that are not cost-effective for fiber deployment.